Akarviii/Akarviii/README.md

 # 👋 Hi, I'm "Akarviii".
-## I don't like posting stuff about me online.
+## I don't like posting personal stuff of me.
 So, in resume...

 💻 Software Developer, and doing my major in software engineering.<br>
 🎓 VII semester of Software Engineering.<br>